jibin006/30dayschallenge_Cloudnetworking_Basics_GCP/README.md

 Periodically reviewed IAM permissions, firewall rules, and network configurations for alignment with security policies.
 Enabled Security Command Center for ongoing security monitoring and compliance assessment.

+Day 23 | Network Automation: Using Terraform for GCP Networks